top of page

 It galvanises audiences to campaign for policy change in the UK and abroad.
 We screened the film to local Councillors in Bristol to support Conham Bathing's launch of the Thriving Avon Charter, a document created by the river guardian community laying out policy recommendations for the Avon.

-Rave On For The Avon is coming to the cinemas throughout the UK, inviting viewers to seek out swimming spots in their local area and fight to protect them.
+Rave On For The Avon invites viewers to seek out swimming spots in their local area and fight to protect them.
 The situation is dire but there is hope and community to be found in protecting rivers.

 We are collaborating with Surfers Against Sewage (SAS) and Rivers Trust to point people to a growing movement of activism which seeks to attain 200 designated bathing waters by 2030.
 For more infomation please visit SAS's Protecting Wild Waters Campaign.